Skip to main content

 Dear [Hiring Manager Name],

 The front desk sets the tone for the whole stay.
-Guests decide very quickly whether they feel looked after, whether information is clear, and whether small issues will be handled properly.
-That reality is what led me to apply for the holiday park receptionist role at [Park Name].
-My background in customer-facing administration has taught me how to keep a warm welcome and an accurate desk at the same time.
+Guests decide quickly whether they feel looked after, whether information is clear, and whether small issues will be handled properly.
+That is what led me to apply for the holiday park receptionist role at [Park Name].
+My background in customer-facing administration has taught me to deliver a warm welcome and keep the desk accurate at the same time.

 At [Employer Name], I managed bookings, answered guest questions by phone and email, processed arrivals, and updated reservation records throughout the day.
-During peak periods, I handled up to [number] check-ins in one shift while keeping payment details, booking notes, and key handovers accurate.
-I also helped reduce repeated front-desk queries by rewriting our arrival information sheet in clearer language, which made common questions easier to resolve before they reached the counter.
+During peak periods, I handled up to [number] check-ins per shift while keeping payment details, booking notes, and key handovers accurate.
+I also reduced repeated front-desk queries by rewriting our arrival information sheet in clearer language, making common questions easier to resolve before they reached the counter.

-Reception work is often judged by how someone handles the moment when a plan changes.
+Reception work is often judged by how you handle changes in plans.
 On one busy weekend, a family arrived early while their accommodation was still being prepared and another guest was disputing a booking detail at the desk.
 I acknowledged both situations, confirmed the records, coordinated with housekeeping, and found a practical waiting solution without letting the queue lose confidence.
 Neither issue became a complaint.
 That is the standard I aim for.

 I would bring that same approach to [Company Name]: clear information, accurate booking work, and a calm presence when the desk gets busy.
 I am comfortable learning new systems, handling cash or card procedures, and working closely with housekeeping and maintenance so guest issues move quickly instead of circling back to reception.

-I would welcome the opportunity to discuss your guest flow, booking tools, and the parts of the season that put the most pressure on the front office.
+I would welcome the chance to discuss your guest flow, booking tools, and the busiest parts of the season for your front office.
 That would be the best way to show how I could support your team from the start.

 Sincerely,